rouzbeh/rouzbeh.github.io/index.md

 <p><img src ="{{ BASE_PATH }}/assets/images/googleplusprofile.jpg" class="inset right" style="margin-top: -3em;" title="Ali Neishabouri" alt="Photo" width="120px" /></p>
 I'm Ali Neishabouri, a research associate in the [Department of Computing](http://www3.imperial.ac.uk/computing) at the [Imperial college London](http://www3.imperial.ac.uk/).
 I am part of the [Brain and Behaviour lab](http://www.faisallab.com).

 I investigate the basic biophysical constraints faced by axons, and how these constraints have shaped the trade-offs made by neurons.
 I investigate these tradeoffs using stochastic simulations based on biophysical data found in litterature.
-The simulations are carried on using Modigliani, our in-house stochastic simulator.
+The simulations are carried on using [Modigliani](http://www.modigliani.co.uk), our in-house stochastic simulator.

+My publications can be found [here](publications.html).

 {% if site.posts.size != 0 %}
 ## Blog